 Even the cleanest homes can have dust, and it is one of the biggest causes of smoke detector problems.
 The trouble starts when dust finds its way into a smoke detector.
 Dust particles can reflect light inside photoelectric smoke detectors, just like smoke particles do.
 This creates false fire alarms, which can occur at random times of the day or night.

 For fire alarms tied to a home alarm system, use your code to silence the loud siren.
 For other types of detector, use the “hush” or “silence” feature, if possible.

 If your smoke detectors continue to go into alarm for no apparent reason, try cleaning them as a first step.
 It costs almost nothing to do this, and it may solve the problem completely.
 For details on how to do this, see the cleaning section of “System Sensor Smoke Detectors”.

-If your smoke detector problems persist, you’ll need professional help (for your smoke detectors…!)
-For 110-volt smoke alarms, contact an electrician to check out the devices and wiring.
+If your smoke detector problems persist, you may need professional help (for your smoke detectors…!)
+For 110-volt smoke alarms, you can contact an electrician to check out the devices and wiring.
 If you're fairly handy, you can change out a faulty 110-volt smoke alarm yourself.
 See how here: Replacing Electric Smoke Detectors.